 To apply for the Prevention and Recovery Services Internship, send your resume and cover letter to firstname.lastname@example.org.

-As a management intern, one will provide support to the Executive Director on strategic planning, contract managing, and fundraising.
+As a development intern, one will provide support to the Executive Director on strategic planning, contract managing, and fundraising.
 This intern will help the director develop and implement a strategic plan for surviving and thriving in the changing funding environment for nonprofit agencies.
 Development Interns must be a Senior in an Undergraduate program or a Graduate Level student in Journalism, Public Health, Business, Social Work or other related academic program.
 Fundraising experience (grant writing and/or research) highly desired.

 To apply for the Development Internship send your resume and cover letter to email@example.com.